AstroCIEL/notes/backend/DRC.md

 0. Prepare drc rule file, and **change the header** in it.
 Make sure the configurations are suited for your design(e.g. whether it is full_chip, whether it is with seal_ring, the boudary of the chip).

-1. In the layout window, go to Calibre → Run DRC.
+1. In the layout window, go to Calibre → Run nmDRC.

 2. If you have already created the runset, skip to Step 9.
 Otherwise, close the "Load Runset File" form.